nest/nest-simulator/doc/contribute/eclipse_workflow.rst

 PyDev
 ~~~~~

-Once you have installed and started Eclipse, go to `Help > Eclipse
+Once you have installed and started Eclipse, go to "Help" → "Eclipse
-Marketplace` and install the ``PyDev`` extension, then restart Eclipse.
+Marketplace" and install the ``PyDev`` extension, then restart Eclipse.

-Once ``PyDev`` is installed, open the Eclipse preferences, go to
+Once PyDev is installed, open the Eclipse preferences, go to
-``PyDev > Interpreters > Python Interpreter`` and configure your
+"PyDev" → "Interpreters" → "Python Interpreter" and configure your
 interpreter.
-You can try ``Advance Auto-Config``, but this will often
+You can try "Advance Auto-Config", but this will often
 not detect the correct Python interpreter.
 In that case,
-choose ``New ...`` and browse to the executable of your Python interpreter, e.g.,
+choose "New ..." and browse to the executable of your Python interpreter, e.g.,
 ``$HOME/anaconda/bin/python2.7``.

 You need to repeat this step for each new workspace you enter.